kritagya93/kritagya93.github.io/_pages/about.md

 * [6/23] Poster Presentation of "**Paradigm Shift from Vague Legal Contracts to Blockchain-based Smart Contracts**" at <i> 2023 CAE in Cybersecurity Symposium </i>, Seattle, WA, USA

 * [5/23] Received **Outstanding Ph.D.
-Student Award** from Department of Computer Science and Engineering, University of North Texas
+Student Award** from the Department of Computer Science and Engineering, University of North Texas

 * [9/22] Best Paper Award for "**Making Smart Contracts Predict and Scale**" at <i> 2022 Fourth International Conference on Blockchain Computing and Applications (BCCA) </i>